johnwry/dm2/markdown/tutorial/a_brief_explanation.md

 ---

-Git is presented as something extremely easy and in theory it is but I found it very frustrating to learn.
-Extremely so.
+Git is presented as something extremely easy and in theory it is but I found it very frustrating to learn. **Extremely so**.

 ---

-Basically however, Git a version control system.
-Github is the particular one I propose we use since it does seem to be the most used.
+Basically however, Git is a version control system.
+Github is a particular one I propose we use since it does seem to be the most used.

+---

-One of the things that was hard for me to grasp is the fact that the file(s) need to be in a certain directory and once editing is complete you commit this and then push to the git repository. like this: file -> edit -> commit -> push to github
+One of the things that was hard for me to grasp is the fact that the file(s) need to be in a certain directory on your local computer and once editing is complete you have to 'add' then 'commit' this and then push to the git repository. like this: file -> edit -> commit -> push to github

+---
+Github has created a downloadable app that you use to upload (push) you files and download (fetch) from the github repository.
+I explain how to get this below.

 ===